writethedocs/www/docs/blog/write-the-docs-mid-year-update-2019.rst

 but we haven't figured out exactly where to host it yet.

 Currently we're in the process of trying to find suitable venues.
-We have more details in our :doc:`request for venues </conf/cfp/east-2020>`.
+There are more details in our :doc:`request for venues </conf/cfp/east-2020>`.
 If you know of a good venue that you think would work well for a Write the Docs conference, please let us know!